IN THIS ARTICLE

-How Sales, Marketing, and HR Skills Apply To UX Design
+- How Sales, Marketing, and HR Soft Skills Apply to UX Design

 UX designers wield creativity and logic to solve impactful, real-world problems.
 This meaningful, exciting work is also well-compensated, and with a median base salary of $90,881, it’s no wonder that the role of UX designer landed on Glassdoor’s list of the 50 Best Jobs In America for 2021.

 If you want to pivot into UX design, the job outlook is favorable.
 According to the 2022 LinkedIn Jobs on the Rise list, UX researcher was the 8th fastest-growing job title over the past five years.
 More broadly, LinkedIn’s 2021 Jobs on the Rise Report observed a growing demand for hires across a variety of UX roles—and noted that the total number of UX designer hires grew 5x over the course of just a year.